 Rushmoor employees manage risk every day without describing it as "risk management".
-We consider what might go wrong and take steps to reduce the likelihood or impact if it does.
+Employees consider what might go wrong and take steps to reduce the likelihood or impact if it does.
 However, Rushmoor cannot rely entirely on informal processes.
-As a public body, the Council must provide assurance that it is recognising and managing risk effectively.
+As a public body, the Council must provide assurance to the Elected Members and the public they serve that it is recognising and managing risk effectively.